-Ok, let us get to the monthly expenses now that highlights the cost of living in Italy.
+Ok, let us get to the monthly expenses now that highlight the cost of living in Italy.

 The most expensive expense for the month is the rent.
 It is a no brainer, right?
 For a

 If you are looking for your dream home inside Milan, then it could be easily up to 2000 Euro per month.

 Places in the north of Italy could go as low as zero in peak winter, which means you will spend a considerable amount on the heating system of your rooms. hence it is a good reason to look for highly energy-efficient houses with double glasses etc.

 Although this depends on your usages and the number of people in your family, we can safely make a ballpark figure of 70-100 Euro on the higher side.